ivolong/hltv-news-bot/README.md

 Ask the bot for help by typing <kbd>/help</kbd>.

 Additional support can be found in the [community Discord server](https://discord.gg/dE3NFqTzEx).

+## ⚠️ Experimental Features ⚠️

+HLTV News Bot also supports sending new articles in threads in a forum channel.
+If you would to use the thread/forum feature, you can:

+1. Remove the <kbd>#news-feed</kbd> text channel.
+2. Create a forum channel called <kbd>#news-feed</kbd>.
+3. Give the bot permission to read and send messages in the <kbd>#news-feed</kbd> forum channel.

+To revert to a text channel, undo these steps.

 ## Issues & Contributions